Software Maintenance and Support

 - Infrastructure optimization (e.g., cloud resource consumption optimization).

-Depending on the support and maintenance activities, we define a set of KPIs to assess and optimize the process.
+Depending on the support and maintenance activities, we define a set of KPIs to assess and optimize the process, aligning with the software maintenance plan.
 A sample KPIs set includes: the number of changes/updates delivered, the number of changes/updates waiting in a backlog, the number of urgent changes, the time required to introduce a change to the software, user satisfaction score, software outage time, software availability, the number of tickets by type, first response time, and ticket time to resolution.

 Model 1: in-house software maintenance